18 Start-Up Innovators Advancing Food-Tech

-Producers Market (Panama) is pioneering the digitisation of agricultural value chains globally as a tool for farmer and consumer empowerment.
+Producers Market (USA) is pioneering the digitisation of agricultural value chains globally as a tool for farmer and consumer empowerment.
 The company has built a B2B marketplace application and an interconnected ecosystem of partnerships to facilitate a transformative model of digital marketing, smart contracts, distributed ledger transactions and blockchain based traceability.

 Stem (UK) – is a food-tech company that has developed a patent-pending method of biologically purifying natural, low calorie sugar ingredients from plants.
 It’s revolutionising unhealthy sugar-rich food categories and its product Stem Sugar allows food companies, for the first time, to economically create cookies, cakes and candies without the negative health effects of cane or beet sugar.

 Triton Algae Innovations (US) produces a nutritious non-GM algae as a sustainable new food ingredient.
 Triton’s protein-rich algae has a complete amino acid profile, can be made in green, yellow and red formats, and produce heme proteins for use in plant-based meat products.
 It has FDA GRAS status for its use in foods.